Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature conservation.

 Why Calcium From Red Mineral Algae?

-The calcium in calcified red mineral algae remains is of course no different from calcium derived from limerock.
-There can however be considerable differences in how the digestive tract and the human body deals with calcium from these two very different sources.
-Unlike calcium from limerock which has usually been purified, red mineral algae calcium dietary supplements contain a vast amount of other minerals, 74 in total, which seem to have a positive effect on how the body digests and absorbs the calcium.
+The calcium found in calcified algae remains is of course no different from calcium derived from lime rock.
+There can however be considerable differences in how the digestive tract and the human body deal with calcium from these two very different sources.
+Unlike calcium from lime rock which has usually been purified, red mineral algae dietary supplements contain a vast amount of other minerals, 74 in total, which seem to have a positive effect on how the body digests and absorbs calcium.

-There have been scientific studies showing that red mineral algae supplements have a wide range of positive effect beyond that of regular calcium.
+There have been scientific studies showing that red mineral algae calcium has a wide range of positive effects beyond that of the traditional type.
 The full reference for the following studies is at the bottom of this page.
-Scientific studies on the benefits of red mineral algae have shown a positive effect in warding off osteoporosis (Aslam, MN, 2010), osteoarthritis (Frestedt JL ,2009) and nearly eliminate colon polyp formation (Aslam, MN, 2012).
+Scientific studies on the benefits of red mineral algae have shown a positive effect in warding off osteoporosis (Aslam, MN, 2010), osteoarthritis (Frestedt JL, 2009) and nearly eliminating colon polyp formation (Aslam, MN, 2012).

 Bone Density and Calcium Supplements

-A highly interesting study suggests that red mineral algae supplements are able to restore bone density (Michalek JE, 2011).
-How this happens is unclear and future studies are needed to determine the cause of this interesting effect as it could have wide ranging effects on the health of the elderly.
+A highly interesting study suggests that red mineral algae calcium supplements are able to restore bone density (Michalek JE, 2011).
+How this happens is unclear and future studies are needed to determine the cause of this interesting effect as it could have wide-ranging effects on the health of the elderly.